 Strategic Plan

-The CTHF Board adopted a comprehensive Strategic Plan in 2018 which guides the future course of action for the Foundation.
-The Plan includes a new Vision for the Foundation – Pride and Passion in Canada’s Transit Heritage, and a change to the Mission Statement.
-The Plan includes a series of Critical Success Factors (CSFs) which are being used by your Directors to guide our work and to measure our success.
-This Plan is now in the process of being updated with a target completion date of Fall 2022.
-Here is a summary of the current Strategic Plan.
+The CTHF Board adopted its second comprehensive Strategic Plan in November 2022 which guides the future course of action for the Foundation.
+The Plan covers the time frame 2022-2025 and reinforces the Foundation’s Vision – Pride and Passion in Canada’s Transit Heritage – as well as the Mission Statement adopted as part of the previous plan.
+The new Plan includes a series of Critical Success Factors (CSFs) which are being used by your Directors to guide our work and to measure our success.
+Click here to download the summary of the current Strategic Plan.

 Executive